KeyC0de/AllocatorsGalore/readme.md

 Define nested alias `propagate_on_container_swap` as `true_type`.

 So whenever you have an allocator for a certain type, you can check whether you can use it to deallocate memory of a different type without the need to rebind the allocator.

-I used Windows 8.1 x86_64, Visual Studio 2017, Modern C++17 to build the project.
-It should work on other platforms as well.

 # Custom Allocators